-There is one other technique which Jack and Jane used in the vignette above that is worthy of mention.
+There is one other technique Jack and Jane used in the vignette above which is worthy of mention.
 They took a time out.
 They were in the car having a fight and they stopped and let the silence wash over them as they each focused on what they were feeling and needing.
 Then they were ready to come back to the conversation from a more centered place in their awareness.

 Many couples find that they have the same fight over and over.
 It is not just that the same conflict keeps arising.
 That is true for all significant relationships.
 But they respond each time in much the same way... and one aspect of the same reaction is that they are each trying to make the other lose.
-As we have seen, this typically works.
+As we have seen, this typically works in the short run.
 We are able to make the other lose.
-But this doesn't actually get us what we need.
+But this doesn't actually get us what we need in the long run.
 So this is a pattern in the relationship we would do well to abandon.
-We have to stop doing what doesn't work to make room for things which actually move us toward what we need.
+We have to stop doing what doesn't durably work to make room for things which actually move us toward what we need.